Archive #47: The Newly Annotated Journey to the West With Illustrations (Xinshuo Xiyouji (tuxiang), 1749/1888)

 The information is overgeneralized and at times conjectural, but I figured the picture would be interesting to my followers on Twitter.
 Little did I know that it would explode in popularity.
 As of this writing, my tweet has 940 likes (most of these received in a few days).
 This indicates that not many people were aware of the great height disparity between the pilgrims.
 I’ve therefore decided to write an article recording what Journey to the West actually says about each character’s height.

-I believe that the creator of the informational picture got their measurements from this essay, for it has the exact same title and very similar material (Zhongshi Damei Shenghuo [ZDS], 2020).
+I believe that the creator of the info graphic got their measurements from this essay, for it has the exact same title and very similar material (Zhongshi Damei Shenghuo [ZDS], 2020).
 I will use the claims therein to compare and contrast with the actual text from the novel.

 Fig. 1 – The Chinese informational picture listing the pilgrims’ heights (larger version).
 I unfortunately don’t know who the original artist is.
 A reverse image search didn’t turn up anything.
 This page has the earliest appearance of the informational picture that I can find.